ajy25/TableMage/docs/python_api/api_reference.rst

 Python API Reference
 ====================
-TableMage is a Python library for rapid low-code data science.
+TableMage is a Python library for rapid low-code clinical data science.

 .. toctree::